pchim/AgreeableZombie/database/PublicBooksLoader/README.md

 Currently, only story 14837 is hosted for wonky-mongoose, so this story is in our addBooks method within our booksController.
 //////

+If one already has a book parsed in the json format of our model in sample-book-data, one can import that all of the books in that directory by running "npm run import:sampleBooks"